dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_set_report-->

-Data set reports can be generated trough the web api using the `/dataSetReport` resource.
-This resource generates reports on data set and returns the result in the form of a HTML table.
+Data set reports can be generated through the web api using the `/dataSetReport` resource.
+This resource generates reports on data set and returns the result in the form of an HTML table.

     /api/33/dataSetReport